shuwair/IPGTest/README.md

 ## Results

-Successly generates file with x no of rows cosists of unique 100 characters long string with less than 4m of ram untilize restuls recoded with Jprofiler 10 million rows
+Successly generates file with x no of rows consists of unique 100 characters long string with less than 4m of ram untilize, restuls recoded with Jprofiler for 10 million rows genration

 #### Strings generated